-For more information about your rights regarding door to door sales, see here
+For more information about rights regarding door to door sales, see Unsolicited Consumer Agreements.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.